fontforge/designwithfontforge.com/en-US/Installing_Fontforge.md

 ```

 If you have not compiled software on your Fedora machine, after installing gcc, automake, autoconf and others then you might get an error during the execution of autogen.sh with libtoolize.
-If that is the case you might need to install the libtool-ltdl-devel package on Fedora or a similar development package on another GNU+Linux distribution.
+If that is the case you might need to install the libtool-ltdl-devel package on Fedora or a similar development package on another GNU/Linux distribution.

 After issuing the yum install you should be able to run FontForge from your menu or directly from the konsole or gnome-terminal by issuing the `fontforge` command.